-Consequently, today there are "wolves in sheep's clothing" who claim to be religious authorities and the “official” clergy of Judaism, Christianity and Islam.
-But they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their arrogance, aggression and offenses, while simply ignoring God and the full context and true meaning of their religion's original texts.
+Consequently, today there are "wolves in sheep's clothing" and the "blind who lead the blind," who claim to be religious authorities when they are actually hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their theocratic imposition, arrogance, aggression and offenses.
+And they simply ignore God and the true meaning and purpose of their religion.

 For example, "Muslims" who wage False Jihad ignore the fact that Mohammed's Qur'an makes it very clear that Islam does not cancel out the messages of previous prophets, such as Abraham, Moses, Isaiah, David, Solomon, Enoch, and Jesus.
 In fact, it is based on them, and the Qur'an commands Muslims to speak with great courtesy to Jews and Christians, because they "all believe in the same God" (Quran 29:46).

-Even Muhammad ignored that in certain instances after it was written, and many of his followers later ignored such things.
-They did not understand that his mission was to give Arabs scriptures of their own to bring them into the family of Abrahamic religions.
+However, even Muhammad ignored that in certain instances after it was written, and many of his followers later ignored such things.
+They did not understand Muhammad's mission or role, and like most religious Jews and Christians, they did not understand the prophecies.
 Instead, some followers of Muhammad wrote in their Hadiths that he was “The Seal of the Prophets” and assumed Islam superseded both Judaism and Christianity.
 But it does not, just as Christianity was not intended to be a religion that superseded Judaism (See About Christianity).

 Unfortunately, because of Muhammad's failings and especially the failings of his followers who enhanced his status after he died, today there are false or misguided sects that claim to serve Allah when they are actually wicked and evil, such as al Queda, the Taliban and many other groups that rule certain other "Muslim" countries where people are persecuted, oppressed and killed by hypocrites claiming to be Muslims, even though they are totally ignorant of Allah/God.